f-person/flutter_persistent_keyboard_height/README.md

 #### Registering the provider

-First thing you need to do is wrap a widget from children of which you want to get the keyboard height with `FlutterPersistentKeyboardHeightProvider`.
+First thing you need to do is wrap a widget from children of which you want to get the keyboard height with `PersistentKeyboardHeightProvider`.
 Wrap your app widget (perhaps `MaterialApp`) if you want to get keyboard height from all widgets.